 After graduating from SCNM, I completed three years of residency.
 Unlike MD and DO programs, residencies are not required for naturopathic doctors.
 There are a limited number available in North America, and they are highly competitive.
 I was fortunate enough to be selected for two years of SCNM's Naturopathic Family Practice Residency, followed by a one-year specialty residency in homeopathic medicine.
 Only a handful of naturopathic physicians in the country have completed the homeopathy residency, the only of its kind, which is funded by Standard Homeopathic and supervised by the esteemed Stephen Messer, ND, DHANP.
 I was the first of Dr. Messer's residents to be awarded this as a third-year position.

-Since completing residency, I have remained at SCNM as adjunct faculty.
-I thoroughly enjoy helping to train future generations of naturopathic physicians, while also being able to work with patients on both student and private rotations.
+Since completing residency, I have remained at SCNM as adjunct faculty and currently teach at the college one day a week.
+I thoroughly enjoy helping to train future generations of naturopathic physicians.